fewebahr/t9/README.md

 # T9

-This is my reference implementation of a [T9](https://en.wikipedia.org/wiki/T9_\(predictive_text\)) server and client.
+This is my reference implementation of a [T9](https://en.wikipedia.org/wiki/T9_\(predictive_text\)) server.
 There is particular emphasis on modularity with clear boundaries, reliability, and performance.

 ## Building